 - 2.3.1 The bodies that meet the criteria as set out in (a), (b), (c) and (e) of Paragraph 1 of Part 3 to Schedule 2 are referred to by the administering authority as "Community Bodies".
-The administering authority does not have to accept an application from a Community Body, even if they meet the criteria within the Regulations, although it will normally seek to do so provided that such admission does not pose a risk to the Pension Fund. - 2.3.2 In addition to the legislative requirements, the following matters will be considered in relation to whether or not a Community Body will be admitted: - 0.
+The administering authority does not have to accept an application from a Community Body, even if they meet the criteria within the Regulations, although it will normally seek to do so provided that such admission does not pose a risk to the Pension Fund. - 2.3.2 In addition to the legislative requirements, the following matters will be considered by the Staff and Pensions Committee, following advice from the Head of Pensions, in relation to whether or not a Community Body will be admitted: - 0.
 How many potential scheme members there will be the administering authority will normally expect there to be at least 10 potential members - 1.
 Whether the body will receive direct funding from a Scheduled Body and what limitations on that funding there may be - 2.
-Whether there is a Scheduled Body that is sponsoring the prospective Community Body the administering authority would normally expect a Scheduled Body to sponsor the application and to guarantee in writing the pension liabilities of the prospective Community Body should they be admitted - 3.
+Whether there is a Scheduled Body or other appropriate form of guarantor that is sponsoring the prospective Community Body the administering authority would normally expect a Scheduled Body to sponsor the application and to guarantee in writing the pension liabilities of the prospective Community Body should they be admitted, although the Fund may consider alternative guarantors where it is believed to be appropriate in terms of risk to the Fund and other participating employers. - 3.
 The financial viability of the prospective Community Body the administering authority may reject an application if it considers that admitting the body may pose financial risk to the Pension Fund